eval/deps-try/README.md

 ## Credits

 Big thanks to [Bruce Hauman](https://github.com/bhauman) and contributors for creating [rebel-readline](https://github.com/bhauman/rebel-readline) 🌸.
 While the [GitHub contributors page](https://github.com/eval/deps-try/graphs/contributors) now only shows a meager 1 commit from [Bruce Hauman](https://github.com/bhauman), this couldn't be farther from the truth obviously.
+Big thanks to [Avery Quinn](https://github.com/avescodes) for coming up with [lein-try](https://github.com/avescodes/lein-try) which inspired the creation of this project (once tools-deps came out).

 ## LICENSE